publiccodenet/about/organization/privacy.md

 # Privacy

 The Foundation strongly supports individuals' right to privacy.
 For this reason we don't track individual users on any of our websites but count traffic for analytics.
-We will make a brief exception through September 2023 when we will use Hotjar to collect scroll and click analytics.
+Occasionally we will run time-limited sessions to test our new online products.
+We will always announce our temporary deployment of any measurement tools.
+Currently, we will be running a brief user test on our new Process Code site through September 2023.
+For this test, we will use Hotjar to collect scroll and click analytics ONLY on the subsite processcode.publiccode.net.
 For more details, see [privacy policy](https://about.publiccode.net/activities/tool-management/hotjar.html).

 We keep contact details for: